plusserver/docs/content/en/cloudhub/users/contact-persons/_index.md

 In general, there are two areas here:

-- the management of the contacts themselves
+- The management of the contacts themselves
 - Sorting the specified contacts into a sequence to be contacted in the event of escalations or other emergencies

 ## Main contact